What is a decedent’s trust?

 The personal representative of an estate is an executor, administrator, or anyone else in charge of the decedent’s property.
 The personal representative is responsible for filing any final individual income tax return(s) and the estate tax return of the decedent when due.

-See also What Is A Synaptic End Bulb?
+See also What Makes A Toilet High Efficiency?

 Are funeral expenses tax deductible?